-Before any practice session, the MSHSAA Participation Certificate (physical exam form, medical history and insurance information), which is posted on the school’s website, must be completed, signed and on file in the athletic department.
-Three signatures are needed on this form – the physician, parent, and student.
+Before any practice session, the MSHSAA Pre-Participation Physical Evaluation form, which is posted on the school’s website, must be completed, signed and on file in the athletic department.
+Three signatures are needed on this form – the physician, parent and student.
 This must be done once each school year before the first practice session.

 Before any competition, the following forms must be on file:

-- Participant must have turned in or paid for all athletic equipment, uniforms, and/or supplies checked out to him/her.
+- A participant must have turned in or paid for all athletic equipment, uniforms and/or supplies checked out to him/her.

-- Student must have completed 14 conditioning practice sessions.
+- The student must have completed 14 conditioning practice sessions.